Understanding Child Custody Laws

 Some of the most common cases include:

-• A potential or alleged father who may be ordered to pay support
+• An alleged father who may be ordered to pay support.

 As determined by law, a child born to a woman during marriage is presumed to be the husband’s child.
-This presumes the husband has complete rights, duties, and obligations as a parent despite the fact that he may not be the biological father.
-A formal adjudication of paternity can be established by the Court through the process of a paternity test and can determine what rights and obligations actually exist.
+This presumes the husband has complete rights, duties, and obligations as a parent, even though he may not be the biological father.
+A formal adjudication of paternity can be established by the Court through the process of a paternity test and can determine what rights and obligations exist.

 In cases of an unwed mother, a man may come forward and acknowledge paternity and accept responsibility for the child, or the mother may petition the court for such a determination.